-Scenario analysis is performed to explore the impact on congestion associated with variables to the base case.
-Since this is an economic study and not a reliability analysis, these scenarios focus upon factors
+Scenario analysis is performed to explore the impact on congestion associated with variables

 A forecast of congestion is impacted by many variables for which the future values are uncertain.
 Scenario analyses are methods of identifying the relative impact of pertinent variables on the magnitude of congestion costs.
-The CARIS scenarios were presented to ESPWG and modified based upon the input received and the availability of NYISO resources.
-The focus of these analyses was to examine the impact of fuel price and load forecast uncertainties, the implementation of a national CO2 program in 2024, and potential Western and AC public policy transmission upgrades being constructed in concert with a resource mix reflective of the System Resource Shift case (i.e., a resource build-out consistent with the Clean Energy Standard, and the retirement of New York coal units, and Indian Point Energy Center (IPEC)).
+The CARIS scenarios were presented to Electric System Planning Working Group and modified based upon the input received and the availability of NYISO resources.
+The focus of these analyses was to examine the impact of fuel price and load forecast uncertainties, the implementation of a national CO2 program in 2024, and potential Western and AC public policy transmission upgrades being constructed in concert with a resource mix reflective of the System Resource Shift case (i.e., a resource build-out consistent with the Clean Energy Standard, and the retirement of New York coal units, and Indian Point Energy Center).
 The objective of the scenario analysis is to determine how congestion patterns are influenced by variables that differ from their base case values.
 The simulations were conducted for the horizon year, 2026, only.

 The following section describes each of the scenarios studied in CARIS Phase 1.
-The scenarios consider the effects of changes to the "Business as Usual" baseline case (BAU), and the data presented is the change in metrics relative to the BAU case.
+The scenarios consider the effects of changes to the Business as Usual case, and the data presented is the change in metrics relative to the Business as Usual case.